 - State the details of the dispute

-- Property address
+- o Property address

-- \circ Owners
+- o Owners

-- \circ Appellant
+- o Appellant

 - Date of the hearing

 - Identity of the appeal authority

 - State the names of those who participated in the hearing.

 - List the documents included in the record, such as:

 - The document filed by the appellant to initiate the appeal.

-- The staff report, if any
+- o The staff report, if any

 - Documents which were provided and included in evidence (perhaps with exhibit numbers if appropriate)

-- Audio recording
+- o Audio recording

-- Email exchange
+- o Email exchange

 - Findings of fact.

-- Each finding should refer to the evidence upon which the finding is made.
+- o Each finding should refer to the evidence upon which the finding is made.

 - Ensure that each finding that the ordinance deems essential is entered.

 - Example a variance requires a finding that the issue involves a hardship related to the property and not the preferences of the property owner.

 - While this review may be extensive, it should be no longer than necessary in a given situation.